Lee Morris (footballer): Coaching career

 Morris became coach of the under 15's squad in the academy at former club Derby County in July 2012 after leaving Solihull Moors.He also took on roles with Development centre players and shadow squads within the Derby County coaching setup, working with children from the ages of 8 through to 16.
 In July 2015 he took on a role of working with Derby County under 16's.
 In February 2015 he qualified as a UEFA A Licensed coach, and quickly followed that up by gaining the F.A.
 Youth Award.
 In October 2014 Lee became joint manager of Semi-professional Loughborough Dynamo F.C.
 Lee managed the side to a respectable 14th-place finish in the Northern Premier League Division One South.
 Morris quit Loughborough Dynamo in September 2015 after being appointed under 16s joint coach at Derby County.

-Morris is not to be confused with another Lee Morris, who is from Rotherham, has managed Goole FC and Frickley Town, and who in contrast predominantly played his career in the Northern Premier League.
+Morris is not to be confused with another Lee Morris, the current Worsbrough Bridge Athletic Manager, who is from Rotherham, has managed Goole FC and Frickley Town, and who in contrast predominantly played his career in the Northern Premier League.

 He was appointed as manager of SC United Bantams in March 2018.